Drwhomust/hazzy/README.md

 # Credits

-This game was made by [Me](https://www.drwhomust.xyz)! the silly nightcrawler (trust me i won't hurt you :3)
+This game was made by [Me](https://www.drwhomust.xyz)! the silly nightcrawler (trust me i won't hurt you :3) I did the:
 - the art
 - story
 - coding